 In accordance with the outline described above, all benefits will terminate August 31 (2021).
 Once your coverage terminates, any additional family coverage that you have applied for will terminate also.

 Any plan-covered student can go to any pharmacy, dentist or vision-care practitioner, and show their student card as proof of membership in the plan.
 For prescriptions, the student pays 20% and the health insurance company covers 80%.
 Dental coverage is capped at $750 for the year, and vision-care (including check-up and glasses/contacts) is capped at $150 for the year.

 Your student identification card may be used at any pharmacy displaying the ClaimSecure sign.
 To fill a prescription, you will need to supply the pharmacist with the following information:

-No, only full-time students of St. Clair College are covered on this plan.
-You may choose to opt your family member(s) in for an additional fee.
+No, only registered, full-time, fee-paying, domestic (Canadian) students of St. Clair College are covered on this plan.
+You may choose to opt in your family member(s) for an additional fee.

 As a part-time student, you have paid none of the associated fees, so you are not automatically covered.
 However, you can obtain coverage under the plan by voluntarily "opting in".
 To do so, please visit either of the Student Representative Council offices, and staff will assist you with filling out the opt-in form.
 They'll also calculate the fee you will have to pay to enrol in the plan.
 (That fee must be paid by certified cheque or money order.)